 Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen, and because of this, they make a great year-round ground cover.
 However, while the plant is evergreen, it will often have some dieback of foliage in the winter.

 Delospermas prefer full sun but can tolerate some light shade in the garden.
-Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
+Because Delospermas are succulents, they do not tolerate wet soil but do well in poor soils.
 In fact, wet soil, especially during the winter months, is likely to kill the plants.
-This plant can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting it.
+However, these plants can become invasive in areas where the soil stays consistently dry, so it is best to consider this when planting them.

 The Ice Plant can be propagated by division, cuttings, or seeds.
 If propagating by division, it is best to divide the plants in the spring.
 Cuttings can be taken anytime in the spring, summer, or fall.
 When grown by seeds, scatter the seeds on the surface of the soil and do not cover them, as they need light to germinate.